Relationships – Activity: Do a Needs Analysis

 In [this] area I need [what], at an importance level of [high, medium, low], which will be met by doing [what] [when] [how much] [for how long].

-This week, print the Needs Worksheet available at the Daily PlanIt Shop.
+Print the Needs Worksheet available at the Daily PlanIt Shop to do a needs analysis.
 Both people in a relationship can then fill one out to compare and discuss.

 An Example Needs Worksheet